Delta Chat: encrypted messaging over email, without a phone number or account

 Since Delta Chat version 2 (July 2025), all communication is end-to-end encrypted by default.
 The app makes this transparent to the user — no lock icons, no warnings, it just works.

 Perfect Forward Secrecy (PFS) is not yet present.
 OpenPGP doesn’t natively support it.
 If a private key is ever compromised, previously intercepted messages are theoretically readable.
-Autocrypt version 2 (planned for 2026) will introduce automatic key rotation — the closest approximation of PFS within the OpenPGP framework.
+Autocrypt version 2 is expected to introduce automatic key rotation — the closest approximation of PFS within the OpenPGP framework.

 What the email server sees